| Antarctica Cruise

 A truly beautiful ship!

-Above rates are per person and do NOT include flights to or from Ushuaia in Argentina where the ship sails from and returns to.
+Above rates are per person and do NOT include flights to or from Ushuaia the port of embarkation and disembarkation.

 Ship - Ocean Diamond -

 Luxury Expedition Ship

 Day 1 - 19th Feb - Arrive Ushuaia: